 Our office also administers the International Study Travel Grant for students travelling on approved UCalgary study programs that are credit bearing.
 The amount changes year to year as the money is split evenly between qualified applicants.
 Students may only receive the study travel grant once.
 Please see the exchange funding page for more information.

+There are three types of housing options available at ASU.
 Students are encouraged to live on-campus in ASU residence halls.
 On-campus housing is NOT guaranteed for exchange students, and is assigned on a first-come, first-served basis!
 Students should apply for on-campus housing immediately after they receive their official university acceptance.

 This exchange is open to regular, full-time students in any faculty at the University of Calgary, who have completed at least 1 full year (10 courses) at the post-secondary level, with a minimum cumulative GPA of 3.0 (B).